Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Introduction

+A long and narrow ribbon of finite length, whether it is conductive or dielectric, may behave as a quasi-one dimensional (1D) electromagnetic resonator.
+For an effective analysis and design it would be highly desirable to know its resonances and its resonant modes and how they depend on its geometrical and physical parameters.
+The material independent modes \cite{Forestiere16} provide a unified approach that allows to clearly separate the roles of the material and of the geometry.

+In this paper, by using a full wave approach based on the material independent modes, we derive, for the first time, the resonance conditions of a quasi 1D structure of finite length whether it is conducting or dielectric.
+In particular, these conditions enable us to determine the relations between the material parameters, the geometrical parameters, and the wavelength so that the ribbon resonates.
+We also show that, the electric field at the ends of the ribbon undergoes a strong enhancement due to the strong charge accumulation at the ends.
+This property is a consequence of the structure of the integro-differential operator characterizing the problem, which does not depend on the particular material.

 The paper is organized as follows.
-In Sec. \ref{sec:Formulation} we formulate the electromagnetic scattering problem from a long and narrow conducting ribbon of finite length.
-Under this hypothesis, the problem reduces with excellent approximation to the solution of a one dimensional integro-differential equation, which is solved by using the material- independent modes \cite{Forestiere16}.
+In Sec. \ref{sec:Formulation} we formulate the electromagnetic scattering problem for a long and narrow ribbon of finite length.
+Under this hypothesis, the problem reduces with excellent approximation to the solution of a 1D integro-differential equation, which is solved by using the material- independent modes.
 In Sec. \ref{sec:Results}, we analyse the modes of the ribbon, considering both the cases of a length-to-wavelength ratio much smaller than one, and comparable to one.
-Next, we consider the scattering problem from a virtual ribbon of tunable conductivity, and we calculate the electric field distribution and the scattering efficiency under a plane-wave excitation.

-Eventually, we study the scattering from a particular graphene ribbon in the far-infrared spectral range, with focus on the enhancement and on the localization properties of the electric field.
+In Sec. \ref{sec:Virtual}, we consider the scattering problem from a ribbon with tunable conductivity, and we calculate the electric field distribution and the scattering efficiency under a plane-wave excitation.
+Eventually, as an example, we design in Sec. \ref{sec:Design} the resonant scattering from a doped graphene ribbon and from a silicon film in the infrared spectral range.
+In both cases we examine the enhancement and the localization properties of the electric field.